 How do I know if I’m eligible for these packages?

-You are a newcomer if you have arrived in Canada less than:
+Depending on the bank, you are a newcomer if you have arrived in Canada less than:

-- HSBC: three years
+- HSBC: five years

-- CIBC: two years
+- CIBC: five years

 - Scotiabank: three years

 These definitions may vary if you're a permanent resident, international student, or foreign worker so make sure to check with the bank to confirm you're eligibility.